New-Horizons-SPM/scanbot/docs/automation.md

 Scanbot's ability to prepare a tip on a clean metal surface is demonstrated above.
 By gently pushing the apex of the scanning probe into an atomically flat region of a metal surface, an imprint is left that reflects the geometry of the tip.
 This imprint can then be scanned, and the resulting image is similar to the auto-correlation function of the tip's apex.
 The quality of the tip can be assessed by measuring the area, symmetry, and center of mass of the imprint.
+For instance, the middle panel shows an imprint of a tip that is very likely doubled.
 If the imprint does not meet the desired criteria, a more aggressive tip shaping action is carried out and the process is repeated until a high-quality tip is achieved (left to right, above).
-A detailed process is given [below](#auto-tip-shaping)
+A detailed process is given [below](#auto-tip-shaping).

 <br>